mjc715/CSC220-SystemProgramming/README.md

 LabTask5: More C Programming
 LabTask6: C Programming, manipulating bits and using pointers
 LabTask7: C Programming, using structs and pointers together to make linked list
+LabTask8: C Programming input/output + manipulating strings
+LabTask9: Using Makefiles and git and GitHub, see CSC322-GitLab repository